Mamun/clojure-web-app/README.md

 About application and emacs lib
 -------------------------------
--Datomic for database
+- Datomic for database
--Compojure for web routing
+- Compojure for web routing
--Enlive for template
+- Enlive for template
--Clojure script for dynamic UI update.
+- Clojure script for dynamic UI update.
--Interactive development using emacs-live-clojure-workflow.
+- Interactive development using emacs-live-clojure-workflow.

 Start project from emacs-live